musomw/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3-Write a function that reverses the content of an array of integers 4-Write a function that changes all lowercase letters of a string to uppercse.
 5-Write a function that capitallizes all words of a string.
-6- Write a function that encodes a string into 1337.
+6-Write a function that encodes a string into 1337.
 7-Write a function that enodes a sring using rot13.